edgware/edgware.github.io/docs/using_edgware/producer.md

 * `op` indicates the operation to be performed by this message, in this case registering a new platform.
 * `id` is our own name for the platform.
 * `type` gives a type to the platform.
 Here we use the built-in type `sensor`.
 * `correl` is a correlation ID.
-When we receive a response from Edgware related to this message it will contain this same correlaion ID.
+When we receive a response from Edgware related to this message it will contain this same correlation ID.

 ### Register a system